 Legal-grade Retrieval (RAG) that prioritizes relevance

 Accuracy starts before generation.
 Case Logic uses a RAG pipeline with re-ranking that narrows 500+ candidate chunks to ~50 highly relevant ones—so the model reasons from the best evidence.
+Documents live in a global vector store but are isolated using strict case metadata, so retrieval stays inside the correct workspace boundary.

 Multi-agent legal workspace (specialists, not a monolith)